Proper actions and decompositions in equivariant K-theory: Mackey machine for equivariant vector bundles and compact normal subgroup

-between isomorphism classes of $\widetilde{Q}_{[\rho]}$-equivariant vector bundles over $X$ for which $S^1$ acts by multiplication by inverses and isomorphism classes of $(G_{[\rho]},\rho)$-isotypical vector bundles over $X$.
-We will see that this transformation is the inverse of the transformation defined in Step 2.
+from the set of isomorphism classes of $\widetilde{Q}_{[\rho]}$-equivariant vector bundles over $X$ for which $S^1$ acts by multiplication by inverses to the set of isomorphism classes of $(G_{[\rho]},\rho)$-isotypic vector bundles over $X$.
+We will see that this transformation is the inverse of the transformation defined previously.